dsarra1018/TemplateEngine/README.md

 ## Description

 It's a node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+The application will prompt the user for information about the team manager and then information about the team members.
+The user can input any number of team members, and they may be a mix of engineers and interns.
+When the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.
+It uses the idea of readable, reliable, and maintainable code.
+It allows for reusable code.

 ## Table of Contents